tjcarney89/swift-dictionaryBillOrSteve-lab-ios-0217/README.md

             return "Bill Gates"
         }
     }

 }
 ```

 There are two methods already filled out for you:

-`randomNumberFromZeroTo(_:)` takes an `Int` as a parameter and returns a random `Int` between 0 and the parameter you passed it.
+`randomIndex(fromArray:)` takes a [`String`] as a parameter and returns a random `Int`, the min being 0 and the max being the last index of the array.
 You will probably find this useful when grabbing a random fact to show to the user.

 `randomPerson()` will return a `String` with a random name: either "Bill Gates" or "Steve Jobs".
 You can use this to randomly select which person to show a fact for.

-There is also a partially implemented `viewDidLoad()` method which, for now, calls `super.viewDidLoad()`.
-You'll probably need to add some code to the end of this method to initialize your app.

 These methods aren't much, but they should prove useful in implementing this app.
 The rest, however, is up to you to fill out.

-### Instance Variables
+### Stored Properties

-First things first: You should probably create an _instance variable_ to store your random facts.
+First things first: You should probably create a _stored property_ to store your random facts.
 You're storing 4-5 facts for two different people, Bill and Steve.
 What type of variable do you think you should create?

-**Quick break from the lesson to explain an instance variable here:**
+**Quick break from the lesson to explain a stored property is here:**

-First, what is an instance variable?
+First, what is a stored property?
 Notice how we're writing our various methods within the `ViewController.swift` file.
 When selecting this file, you will see the following piece of code on line 11:

 ```swift
 class ViewController: UIViewController {
 ```

 The closing brace `}` is on line 39.
-Everything in between these curl braces (beginning on line 11 and ending on line 39) represents the functionality and variables associated with this `ViewController` class.
+Everything in between these curly braces (beginning on line 11 and ending on line 39) represents the functionality and variables associated with this `ViewController` class.
 Think of the `ViewController` class as a person and everything that falls in between the curly braces (beginning on line 11 and ending on line 39) relates to _things_ this person can do or _attributes_ associated with this person.
 As in.. a person might be able to eat, sleep (functions) but they also have a name, hair color, favorite artist (attributes or properties).
-The name, hair color and favorite artist of a person in code are considered Instance Variables.
-This is a very brief overview of what instance variables are and how they relate to classes.
+The name, hair color and favorite artist of a person in code are considered stored properties.
+This is a very brief overview of what stored properties are and how they relate to classes.
 This will be covered in much more detail in the coming lessons.

 ```swift
 class Person {